Start Here

 “Something feels different about my child — and I’m trying to understand.”

 You’ve noticed things.
 Maybe it’s the intensity, the meltdowns, the way your child lights up around one specific interest but falls apart in a crowd.
 Maybe you’re being told your child is fine while your gut says something else.
+Or maybe you’re already in the thick of parenting them through hard questions and big feelings.
 You’re not imagining it — and you’re not alone.

 Start here: